Using lessons from Ebola, West Africa prepares remote villages for coronavirus

 Coronavirus has so far infected over 2,400 people in 43 African countries.
 It is not yet widespread in rural areas, but experts fear it could have disastrous effects in places where health services barely extend beyond the capital.

 “The majority are illiterate.
-The information they’re receiving are rumours from WhatsApp or word of mouth,” she said.
+The information they’re receiving are rumors from WhatsApp or word of mouth,” she said.

 CRS started a project in Senegal in 2016 where they trained community volunteers, religious leaders and traditional healers to monitor for common diseases in their villages and send an alert to the nearest health post if they spotted symptoms.